justin-ai-builders/claude-plugin-eval-harness/README.md

 # Claude Plugin Eval Harness

-A generic, local evaluation framework for Claude Code plugins.
+A generic, local evaluation framework for [Claude Code plugins](https://code.claude.com/docs/en/plugins-reference).

+Claude plugins are distributed via a [marketplace](https://code.claude.com/docs/en/plugin-marketplaces).
 This repository is both a working sample marketplace and a template you can copy into your own plugin marketplace.
 It includes one intentionally tiny `hello-world` plugin, shared eval tooling, example suites, synthetic fixtures, report generation, and baseline regression comparison.

 The design is deliberately local-first: